-Lawfulness, fairness and transparency
+Lawfulness, Fairness and Transparency

-We will only process personal data where we have one of 6 'lawful bases' (legal reasons) to do so under data protection law:
+We will only process personal data where we have one of six 'lawful bases' (legal reasons) to do so under data protection law:

-- The data needs to be processed so that the school can fulfil a contract with the individual, or the individual has asked the school to take specific steps before entering into a contract. - The data needs to be processed so that the school can comply with a legal obligation. - The data needs to be processed to ensure the vital interests of the individual or another person i.e. to protect someone's life. - The data needs to be processed so that the school, as a public authority, can perform a task in the public interest or exercise its official authority. - The data needs to be processed for the legitimate interests of the school (where the processing is not for any tasks the school performs as a public authority) or a third party, provided the individual's rights and freedoms are not overridden. - The individual (or their parent/carer when appropriate in the case of a pupil) has freely given clear consent.
+- The data needs to be processed so that the school can fulfil a contract with the individual, or the individual has asked the school to take specific steps before entering into a contract. - The data needs to be processed so that the school can comply with a legal obligation. - The data needs to be processed to ensure the vital interests of the individual or another person i.e. to protect someone's life. - The data needs to be processed so that the school, as a public authority, can perform a task in the public interest or exercise its official authority. - The data needs to be processed for the legitimate interests of the school (where the processing is not for any tasks the school performs as a public authority) or a third party, provided the individual's rights and freedoms are not overridden.